 To ensure app reliability, flight nurses, pilots, and dispatchers are all connected to the application on the Google Cloud platform.
 There, modern technologies like Kubernetes and a team of Google Reliability Engineers are constantly ensuring the application stays up and running.
 “Airlift Northwest has never had a custom application, nothing built for them from scratch.
 And they had not embraced the use of the cloud before this project,” says Leeds.
 “So our team guided them through elevating their technology to be fully deployed in the cloud.”

-Airlift Northwest will launch the Elevate app after training in late May.
+Airlift Northwest launched the Elevate app in late May after training.
 Carlton-Bishop says the company will begin measuring whether its response times are reduced after app implementation.